Third in a series of posts about light role infantry.

 No easy answers here.

-With small UAS and loitering munitions there is an argument that although they add additional weight, they might allow the platoon to carry less and/or be more efficient.
+With small UAS and loitering munitions, there is an argument that although they add additional weight, they might allow the platoon to carry less and be more efficient.

 Theoretically, they should improve decision-making by increasing situational awareness, allowing targets to be acquired at the platoon support weapons range and enabling fire correction for GPMG (or platoon mortars).

-The British Army had used the Black Hornet Nano UAS for a while but these are somewhat niche, and very expensive.
+The British Army had used the Black Hornet Nano UAS for a while, but these are relatively niche, and costly.

 Certainly, they have not been issued generally.